TiffanyYong/course-notes/README.md

 The notes for this session are named "econ468-final-review-[date]" where [date] is when I last updated the notes.
 I will be keeping an errata log here, just in case I make any grevious error (I really, really hope not).
 To **download the file**, click on the file name and click download at the top right.

 If there are any errata, or if you have any questions, **please email me at tiffany.yong@mail.mcgill.ca**.
+Feel free to star my repo if you have a github account :P.

 ### About the notes